Sherrard's Green

 Sherrard's Green is a village and a suburb of Malvern, Worcestershire, England, situated approximately 1.5 miles (2.4 km) southeast of Great Malvern, the town's centre, and about 0.5 mi from the Malvern suburb of Barnards Green.
 The village comprises a number of council and private housing estates and the small parish church of St Mary's, Pickersleigh, and a Tesco convenience store that opened in 2011 on the site of a former pub, The New Gas Tavern.

 Transport

 Rail

 Services are provided from Great Malvern railway station located in Avenue Road, Malvern, about 1.0 mi away with direct services to Worcester, Hereford, Birmingham, Oxford and London.

 Bus

-Several local bus services connect Sherrard's Green with the surrounding area including the 42, S42 operated by Astons coaches stopping at Barnards Green bus shelter.
-Serving areas further afield are:
+Two local bus services connect Sherrard's Green with the surrounding area including the 42/S42 operated by LMS Travel stopping along Madresfield Road and serving the Elgar Avenue Estate.
+Serving areas further afield is the Malvern to Worcester route 44 operated by First Worcestershire serving stops from Barnards Green to Prospect View via Pound Bank Road and Madresfield Road.

-the Malvern to Worcester route 44, 44A, 44B operated by First Diamond serving stops at the Barnards Green bus shelter and Pound Bank; The Worcester - Upton-upon-Severn - Malvern route 362/363 operated by Diamond serves that stops at the Barnards Green bus shelter and the Malvern - Gloucester - Cheltenham route 377 (Saturdays only) operated by Diamond, stopping at the Court Road shops and the Barnards Green bus shelter.